MatiMatthews/portfolio-tracker/README.md

    - `TELEGRAM_BOT_TOKEN`
    - `TELEGRAM_CHAT_ID`

+## Environment Variables

+To set up Firebase, duplicate the `.env.local.example` file as `.env.local` and fill in the values with your actual Firebase configuration.
+This file is required for the application to function correctly.

 ### Starting the App
 1. After deployment, Vercel will automatically build and start the app.
 2. Visit the provided URL to view your application.